RalphMcDougall/at-the-races/README.md

 ```

 ## Easter egg
-Types "MLG" before a race starts to toggle the easter-egg mode.
+Type "MLG" before a race starts to toggle the easter-egg mode.
 (Rather don't try it if you are epileptic)

 ## Author
 **Ralph McDougall** - [GitHub](https://github.com/RalphMcDougall)